-- A FROM clause which specifies the TABLE containing the columns listed in the SELECT clause.
+a SELECT clause that specifies the columns containing the values matching the query, and a FROM clause that specifies the TABLE containing the columns listed in the SELECT clause.

-- GROUP BY groups rows sharing a property so that an aggregate function can be applied to each group.
+- GROUP BY, which groups rows that share a property so that an aggregate function applies to each group

-- HAVING selects among the groups defined by the GROUP BY clause.
+- HAVING, which selects specific features among the groups defined by the GROUP BY clause

-- AS provides an alias which can be used to temporarily rename tables or columns.
+- AS, which provides an alias for temporarily renaming tables or columns

 SELECT [column 1, column 2, ...]
 FROM source_table;

-If you want to display all the columns of a table in the output, then use the symbol ‘*’ after SELECT.
+To display all the columns from a table in the result set, use the symbol “*” after SELECT.

-The INSERT statement with a nested SELECT statement helps a table to be quickly populated with one or more rows from the result set of the SELECT command.
+The INSERT statement containing a nested SELECT statement allows you to quickly populate a table with one or more rows from the result set of the SELECT command.
 You can insert multiple records in this way, like this:

 INSERT INTO table (column1, column2, ... ) SELECT expression1, expression2, ...
 FROM source_tables WHERE conditions;

-- table is the table to insert the records into.
+- “table” is the table where you should insert the result set of records.

-- expression1, expression2 are the values to assign to the columns in the table.
-So column1 would be assigned the value of expression1, column2 would be assigned the value of expression2, and so on.
+- “expression1, expression2” are the values to assign to the columns in the table.

-- source_tables is the source table when inserting data from another table.
+- “source tables” indicate the source table when inserting data from another table.

-- conditions are conditions that must be met for the records to be inserted.
+- “conditions” are the conditions that must be met in order to insert the records correctly.

-Here is an SQL SELECT INTO example to create a copy of the entire table of Vendors:
+Here’s an example of an SQL SELECT INTO statement that creates a copy of an entire table of Vendors:

 SELECT * INTO Vendorcopy2014 FROM Vendors;

-If we want to copy specific columns names into the new table then we enter:
+But if we want to copy only specific columns into the new table, we’ll enter:

 SELECT [column 1, column 3, ….]
 INTO newtable FROM table1;